Jacques Offenbach: Salle Choiseul

+Offenbach's first piece for the company's new home was Ba-ta-clan (December 1855), a well-received piece of mock-oriental frivolity, to a libretto by Halévy.
+He followed it with fifteen more one-act operettas over the next three years.
+They were all for the small casts permitted under his licence, although at the Salle Choiseul he was granted an increase from three to four singers.
 Under Offenbach's management, the Bouffes-Parisiens staged works by many composers.
 These included new pieces by Leon Gastinel and Léo Delibes.
 When Offenbach asked Rossini's permission to revive his comedy Il signor Bruschino, Rossini replied that he was pleased to be able to do anything for "the Mozart of the Champs-Élysées".
 (Note: Rossini wrote a short piano work dedicated to Offenbach: the Petit caprice (style Offenbach) in can-can rhythm, in which the performer is directed to use only the index and little finger of each hand.
 The biographers who identify Rossini as the originator of the "Mozart of the Champs-Élysées" tag include Faris, Gammond, Harding, Kracauer, and Yon.
 Wagner is also thought by some to have used this nickname for Offenbach, although for most of his life Offenbach's music was anathema to him; it was only in the last year of his life that Wagner wrote, "Look at Offenbach.
 He writes like the divine Mozart".)
 Offenbach revered Mozart above all other composers.
 He had an ambition to present Mozart's neglected one-act comic opera Der Schauspieldirektor (The Impresario) at the Bouffes-Parisiens, and he acquired the score from Vienna.
 With a text translated and adapted by Léon Battu and Ludovic Halévy, he presented it during the Mozart centenary celebrations in May 1856 as L'impresario; it was popular with the public and also greatly enhanced the critical and social standing of the Bouffes-Parisiens.
 By command of the emperor, Napoleon III, the company performed at the Tuileries Palace shortly after the first performance.